 Keep doing what you are doing – and write more books and get yourself out there.

-6. Finally, you are now only 85 years young!
-So what’s more for you next?
+6. Finally, you are now only 92 years young!
+So what’s next for you?

 More of the same for me – more talks around the world.
 Time is so precious and there is so much more to be done by me – and people like you and others.
 It encourages me to see so many people interested in peace work and making the world a better place.

 Anyone who wants to know more about my work and my life lessons should read my books – and also check out my interview with Steven Spielberg.